techidaily/site-win11-tips/source/_posts/guide-to-tweaking-win11-connectivity-options.md

  Command Prompt is another command-line tool you can use to run various commands on Windows operating systems.
 To open Internet Options using the Command Prompt, do the following:

-1. Check out[how to open Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) and open Command Prompt using your favorite method.
+1. Check out [how to open Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) and open Command Prompt using your favorite method.
 2. Type "inetcpl.cpl" into the Command Prompt and press**Enter** .
 ![Open Internet Options Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/open-internet-options-using-command-prompt.jpg)

 The Internet Options program starts immediately and is ready for use.

- For more information on how to use this tool, check out our[beginner's guide to Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) .
+ For more information on how to use this tool, check out our [beginner's guide to Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) .

 ## 7\.
 How to Open Internet Options From Windows File Explorer